chummer5a/chummer5a/Chummer/docs/wiki/Armor.md

 **avail** (required): the Armor Modification's Availability. avail can start with ''+'' to indicate that it increases the base Armor's Availability instead. avail starting with ''+'' can also include R or F to change its Availability.
 For example {{+3R}} would add 3 to the parent item's Availability and make it Restricted if it was not already.
 This will not downgrade an item from Forbidden to Restricted - this highest restriction is always kept.

-**addweapon** (optional): when this piece of Cyberware is added, Chummer looks for a Weapon in [Weapons.xml](Weapons) and adds it to the character.
+**addweapon** (optional): when this piece of Cyberware is added, Chummer looks for a Weapon in [weapons.xml](Weapons "weapons.xml") and adds it to the character.
 The value must match the name of a Weapon exactly.
 This is used to add Cyberweapons to a character through an Armor Modification.

 **cost** (required): the Armor Modification's Cost in Nuyen.
 This value is added to the base Armor's Cost.
 May contain the {{Rating}} keyword.

 **bonus** (optional): a bonus node that describes any bonuses this entry grants.
 Values may contain the {{Rating}} keyword if Ratings are enabled.
-See [Improvement-System](Improvement Manager) for more information.
+See [Improvement-System](Improvement-Manager) for more information.

 **source** (required): the code for the Sourcebook that this entry comes from.
 See [Books](Books).